SciNim/numericalnim/README.md

 - Very much!
 - Comment and document code.
 - Add more ODE integrators.
-- Add more integration methods (Gaussian Quadrature on it's way, hopefully).
+- Add more integration methods (Gaussian Quadrature on it's way.
+Done).
 - Make the existing code more efficient and robust.
 - Add parallelization of some kind to speed it up. `Vector` would probably benefit from it.